mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 - The language's module is added to the generator module dependencies.
 - The language is added to the generator *Used languages*.

-Except the case of generating a concept of a language that has a runtime solution, there's no requirement on the language's dependencies or *Used Languages* stemming from the generator.
+Except in the case of generating a concept of a language that has a runtime solution, there's no requirement on the language's dependencies or *Used Languages* stemming from the generator.

 ### Implicit exports of used language and language structure aspect

 Both a *Used Language* and the language structure aspect implicitly make it possible to access the language's behavior methods.
-However, they not export again the complete behavior aspect.
-For example, a *baselanguage* class contained in the behavior Aspect isn't visible.
+However, they don't export the complete behavior aspect again.
+For example, a Base Language class contained in the behavior Aspect isn't visible.

 ### Implicit exports of runtime language settings